robomq/robomq.io/docs/one-one.md

 ###Producer
 The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
+Set heartbeat to 60 seconds, so that client will confirm the connectivity with broker.

 	$connection = new AMQPConnection($server, $port, $username, $password, $vhost);
 	$channel =  $connection->channel();